11BelowStudio/HECC-IT/Technical Documentation/recap of the literature review.md

         * Twee2 is the raw code, but
             * You need to use the command line to convert from Twee2 code to Twine format (allowing it to be played)
-                * This is offputting for casual users who don't want to use the command line.
+                * This could be rather offputting for casual users, who may not want to use the command line.
             * You can decompile a Twine .html file into Twee2 code
                 * This, again, requires use of the command line
                 * This functionality is not available to users who are on Windows.